 Bumgarner on October 9, 1938.
 Her birthplace was Rochester, Minnesota

-always considered herself a California native.
-Her father was a
+has always considered herself a California native.
+Her father

-her earliest recollections she remembers wanting to sing.
-Though
+from her earliest recollections she remembers wanting to sing.

-she went through the usual regime belonging to all the school choirs,
+Though she went through the usual regime belonging to all the

-her most helpful early training came from singing with her father's
+school choirs, her most helpful early training came from singing